AppBlade/SDK-PhoneGap-Plugin/README.md

 Plugin for PhoneGap that uses the AppBlade SDK.

 ###Organization
-For each operating system currently supported by the SDK there is a `/Plugin` folder that contains the plugin, while `/Example` contains a sample project to get you started.
+For each operating system currently supported by the SDK there is a folder which contains a `/Plugin` folder that contains the plugin, and `/Example` folder which contains a sample project to get you started.

 ##Installation - iOS